 Leo Cherne, a board member since 1946, elected IRC Chairman, a position he would hold for 40 years.

-In South Vietnam, the IRC begins a program to aid one million refugees following defeat of the French by the North Vietnamese.
+In South Vietnam, the IRC begins a programme to aid 1 million refugees following defeat of the French by the North Vietnamese.
 The program develops into a vast, long-range relief and resettlement effort for Indochinese refugees: Vietnamese, Laotians and Cambodians.

-The IRC starts resettlement and relief programs for Hungarian refugees after the revolution is crushed by Soviet forces.
+The IRC starts resettlement and relief programmes for Hungarian refugees after the revolution is crushed by Soviet forces.

-An IRC resettlement program begins for Cuban refugees fleeing the Castro dictatorship and for Haitian refugees escaping the Duvalier regime.
+An IRC resettlement programme begins for Cuban refugees fleeing the Castro dictatorship and for Haitian refugees escaping the Duvalier regime.